Xakkusu/p4-build-your-dream/README.md

 - On the "Search builds via tags"-page there is a section with various buttons.
 - A button to give the option to create a build post.
 - Many buttons with the tags.
-When selection the ALL Button all posts will be listed.
+When selecting the ALL Button all posts will be listed.

 ![Search builds via tags - posts Content](documentation/features/search-builds.png)